drainlm/python-challenge/README.md

     This is accomplished by finding the min profit_change, indexing the data, and then using the index to find the corresponding date

 The script then prints this data summary in the terminal and exports a text file with the results.
-    -This is accomplished by using an f-string, using \n to create a new line, and using round, 2 function to limit the average_change
+    -This is accomplished by storing the data using f-string, using \n to create a new line, and using round, 2 function to limit the average_change, and then printing in the terminal and writing to a text file.

 The output should look like this: